goldironhack/2017-Purdue-UNAL-IronHack-Tutorials/README.md

-# 2017 Purdue-UNAL Gold IronHacks Tutorials
+# Purdue-UNAL Gold IronHacks 2017 Tutorials

-Welcome to Purdue-UNAL Gold IronHacks!
+Welcome to Purdue-UNAL Gold IronHacks 2017!
+These tutorials are for students from the following classes:
+- Ingeniería de software I, Group 1, Yury Niño, Mondays and Wednesdays at 2 pm
+- Ingeniería de software I, Group 2, Jairo Aponte, Tuesdays (454-403) and Thursdays (401-103), at 2 pm
+- Ingeniería de software II, Group 1, Camilo Delgado, Mondays and Wednesdays at 2 pm
+- Ingeniería de software II, Group 2, Camilo Delgado, Tuesdays and Thursdays, at 2 pm

 These pages aim to introduce you to various technologies that will be required as part of this programming challenge.
+We kindly ask you to complete the material before the competition starts on March 28th, 2017.

-## Session 1
+## Session 1 <small><i>(please complete in the week of March 6th to March 12th)</i></small>

 **[Presentation](https://drive.google.com/open?id=1sjZ7yVoA8M6EfXRO4h6GFP1okMIr7p5Lpackdnl8n3E)** -- Slides for Session 1
 ### HTML